-While the roasting is happening in the oven, cook the farro in water, apple cider and add salt and a bay leaf.
+While the chickpeas are roasting, cook the farro in water, apple cider and add salt and a bay leaf.
 Of course you can cook the farro in water only, but a little extra flavor coming from the farro is always a good thing.
 It adds an extra dimension to the dish.
 Cut the tomatoes in half and cube the avocado.

 That’s basically all you need to do.
 Then decide whether you want to eat it cold, lukewarm or warm.
 If you opt for the first two, you can follow my recipe for Farro with Roasted Potato, Peppers & Chickpeas until the end.
 If you want to eat it warm, follow the recipe until step 4.

-By the way; roasted chickpeas with your own salt/spice blend makes a healthy snack.
+By the way; roasted chickpeas with your own salt/spice blend make a healthy snack.

 As far as a dressing is concerned; this salad does not need one.
 There is enough flavor, enough oil.
-If you want to add some dressing, you can always make it from a little bit of olive oil and the cooking liquid from the farro.
+If you want to add some dressing, you can always add a little bit of olive oil and some of the cooking liquid from the farro.

 Just before serving, sprinkle with finely chopped parsley.